totalpave/chromium-crosswalk/docs/linux_eclipse_dev.md

 After fighting with with a number of approaches, I've found the below to work best for me.

-*The instrcutions below are out-of-date since it references GYP.
-Please see `gn help gen` for how to generate an Eclipse CDT file in GN.
-If you use Eclipse and make it work, please update this documentation.*

-1. From a shell in your src directory, run `GYP_GENERATORS=ninja,eclipse build/gyp_chromium`
+1. From a shell in your src directory, run
+    `gn gen --ide=eclipse out/Debug/` (replacing Debug with the output directory you normally use when building).
     1. This generates <project root>/out/Debug/eclipse-cdt-settings.xml which
         is used below.
     1. This creates a single list of include directories and preprocessor definitions to be used for all source files, and so is a little inaccurate.
 Here are some tips for compensating for the limitations:
-        1. Use `-R <target>` to restrict the output to considering only certain targets (avoiding unnecessary includes that are likely to cause trouble).
-Eg. for a blink project, use `-R blink`.
-        1. If you care about blink, move 'third\_party/Webkit/Source' to the top of the list to better resolve ambiguous include paths (eg.
+        1. If you care about blink, move 'third\_party/WebKit/Source' to the top of the list to better resolve ambiguous include paths (eg.
             `config.h`).
 1. Import paths and symbols